-Other cleaning, sanitizing, disinfecting, and ventilation In preparation for the building's reopening, the School will take the following steps: In preparation for the building's reopening, the School will take the following steps: Corey Dwyer, Principal Construction materials and other supplies necessary for each individual task (e.g. No practices Install a "walk-up" window along the front wall to the Security Office to facilitate no-contact interactions between visitors and the Security Team.
-(Completed) Develop a separate entrance to the Early Childhood Development Center (ECDC), utilizing the entrance doors on Broad Street, in order to ensure that only Charter School staff and students enter through Brown or Carlisle Streets.
-(Completed) Upgrade the school's camera system to include state-of-art surveillance technology throughout the building, including in all stairwells, hallways, common areas, and maintenance supply closets.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Other cleaning, sanitizing, disinfecting, and ventilation practices In preparation for the building's reopening, the School will take thefollowing steps: Install a "walk-up" windowalong the front wall to the Security Office to facilitateno-contact interactions between visitors and the Security Team.
+(Completed) Develop a separate entrance to the Early Childhood Development Center (ECDC), utilizing the entrance doors on Broad Street, in order to ensure that only Charter School staff and studentsenter through Brown or Carlisle Streets.
+(Completed) Upgrade the school's camera system to includestate-of-art surveillance technology throughout thebuilding, including in all stairwells, hallways, common areas, and maintenance supply closets.
 (Completed) Renovate the Security Office to present a more professional look and to accommodate the surveillance needs related to the upgraded school camera system.
-(Completed) Install a "walk-up" window along the front wall to the Security Office to facilitate no-contact interactions between visitors and the Security Team.
-(Completed) Develop a separate entrance to the Early Childhood Development Center (ECDC), utilizing the entrance doors on Broad Street, in order to ensure that only Charter School staff and students enter through Brown or Carlisle Streets.
-(Completed) Upgrade the school's camera system to include state-of-art surveillance technology throughout the building, including in all stairwells, hallways, common areas, and maintenance supply closets.
+(Completed) Create an external waitingarea for the Student Health Center, for safe triage and screening of all In preparation for the building's reopening, the School will take thefollowing steps: Install a "walk-up" windowalong the front wall to the Security Office to facilitateno-contact interactions between visitors and the Security Team.
+(Completed) Develop a separate entrance to the Early Childhood Development Center (ECDC), utilizing the entrance doors on Broad Street, in order to ensure that only Charter School staff and studentsenter through Brown or Carlisle Streets.
+(Completed) Upgrade the school's camera system to includestate-of-art surveillance technology throughout thebuilding, including in all stairwells, hallways, common areas, and maintenance supply closets.
 (Completed) Renovate the Security Office to present a more professional look and to accommodate the surveillance needs related to the upgraded school camera system.
-(Completed) cameras, etc.).
+(Completed) Create an external waitingarea for the Student Health Center, for safe triage and screening of all Michelle Tatom, (Director of Health) Construction materialsand other supplies necessary for each individual task (e.g. cameras, etc.).
+No